ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

  * `$ag-tooltip-background-color`, `$ag-tooltip-border-color`, `$ag-tooltip-border-radius`, `$ag-tooltip-border-style`, `$ag-tooltip-border-width`, `$ag-tooltip-foreground-color`, `$ag-tooltip-padding`: removed.
 Use a CSS rule like `.ag-tooltip { padding: 10px; }`

+## CSS class additions

+In v22 and earlier, components that appeared in multiple positions in the grid required nested CSS selectors to style.
+For example, to style groups in the chart settings tab, you'd need `.ag-chart-settings .ag-group-component-title-bar { ... }`.
+Now, generic components have multiple classes, one common to all instances and one that depends on the position in the grid.
+So you can use `.ag-charts-minichart-group-title-bar { ... }` to style just the settings tab groups.

+Nested selectors will continue to work, but new themes should use non-nested selectors, and existing themes may consider upgrading for clarity and performance.

 ## CSS class renames

 Throughout the grid, many css classes have been renamed to make them more consistent.
 For clarity and debuggability, we recommend that all themes update their css class name-based selectors to use the new names.
+However, in compatibility mode the old names are aliased to the new names.

 // TODO mention ag-v22-to-v23-compatibility-mode ag-v22-to-v23-alias-renamed-classes()
 ```scss